joshsilva100/README/README.md

   * Have been an UGTA, or UnderGraduate Teacher's Assistant.
 Pretty much the assistant to the assistant.

+  * Doing Research with Dr.Guo involving HVAC control using IoT, crowdsensing, numerical modeling, and AI

   * Contact Me: jysilva10052@gmail.com